 ASSIGNMENT OF LEASES AND RENTS.

-Operator shall execute and record an assignment of leases and rents in favor of Lender substantially similar to the provisions set forth on Attachment 1.
+Operator shall execute and record an assignment of leases and rents in favor of Lender in the form required by HUD [HUD Form # _____]. .

 WAIVERS.

 No act or thing need occur to establish the liability of Operator hereunder, and no act or thing, except full payment and discharge of all of the Obligations, shall in any way exonerate Operator or modify, reduce, limit or release the liability of Operator hereunder.